diwise/.github/profile/README.md

 Diwise is an open source project and we welcome contributions.
 If you have a great idea that you believe would improve or complement Diwise, feel free to submit it as a feature request using our template on GitHub.
 The easiest way to do this is by following this link.
 Create [feature request](https://github.com/diwise/diwise/issues/new?template=feature_request.md).

+Found a problem?
+Submit a Bug Report with as much detail as possible.
+Please use the following link.
+Create [bug report](https://github.com/diwise/diwise/issues/new?template=bug_report.md).

 ### Documentation